mvrdevelopment/spec/mvr-spec.md

 This requires, that the current Network mode and the supplied message data are **not** matching:
 - If in WebSocket Mode, the **ServiceName** must be set
-- If in Local Network Mode, the **ServiceURL** must be set
+- If in TCP Mode, the **ServiceURL** must be set

-When the receiving nodes are in Local Network Mode:
+When the receiving nodes are in TCP Mode:

 Each receiver will try to switch into WebSocket Mode by connecting to the URL given in `ServiceURL` and send a `MVR_JOIN` Message.
 If this is successful, then OK: true is returned and the mode is switched.
 If the URL is not reachable, then OK: false is returned.

 When the receiving nodes are in WebSocket Mode:

-Each receiver will try to switch into Local Network Mode by connecting to the mDNS service given in `ServiceName` and send a `MVR_JOIN` Message.
-If this is successful, the nodes switch to Local Network Mode and establish their own mDNS client as described above.
+Each receiver will try to switch into TCP Mode by connecting to the mDNS service given in `ServiceName` and send a `MVR_JOIN` Message.
+If this is successful, the nodes switch to TCP Mode and establish their own mDNS client as described above.
 OK: true is returned in this case.
 If the new mDNS service is not reachable OK: false is returned.

-##### Table 60 — *MVR_NEW_SESSION_HOST message parameters*
+##### Table 77 — *MVR_NEW_SESSION_HOST message Attributes*

 | Attribute Name | Attribute Value Type                | Default Value when Optional | Description                                                                   |
 | -------------- | ----------------------------------- | --------------------------- | ----------------------------------------------------------------------------- |